Who is General Revenue Corporation?

 - It is a violation of federal law for General Revenue Corporation to report inaccurate or incomplete information about you.

-- General Revenue Corporation may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- General Revenue Corporation cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- General Revenue Corporation must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- General Revenue Corporation must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-- General Revenue Corporation cannot threaten to have you arrested or imprisoned over unpaid debts.
+- General Revenue Corporation cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove General Revenue Corporation From Your Credit Report Today!